obed junias

 I’m a graduate researcher in Computer Science at the University of Colorado Boulder, where I work within the BLAST Lab under the supervision of Dr. Maria L. Pacheco.
 My work sits at the intersection of natural language reasoning, LLM safety, and agentic systems.

-Currently, a primary focus of my research is the long-term reliability of foundation models.
-I am exploring data quality and model collapse, investigating how synthetic data proliferation affects model reliability over successive training generations.
-I specifically study how this collapse manifests during foundation model pretraining, approaching it from a systems perspective to understand how robust pretraining pipelines can be implemented and evaluated at scale in open, transparent, and sustainable model ecosystems.
-I aim to extend these investigations into reflective post-training frameworks, including reinforcement learning (RL)-based approaches.
+Currently, my primary research focuses on the long-term reliability of foundation models, specifically data quality and model collapse.
+I investigate how synthetic data proliferation affects model reliability across successive training generations.
+My work examines how this collapse manifests during foundation model pretraining from a systems perspective, aiming to implement and evaluate robust pretraining pipelines for open, transparent, and sustainable model ecosystems.
+This research extends into reflective post-training frameworks, utilizing reinforcement learning (RL)-based approaches.

-This research builds upon my established foundation in natural language processing.
-I develop interpretable reasoning systems and benchmarks for commonsense and logical inference [ACL 2026], exploring structured frameworks as a way to make machine reasoning more transparent, structured, and logically grounded.
+This work builds upon my background in natural language processing.
+I develop interpretable reasoning systems and benchmarks for commonsense and logical inference [ACL 2026], exploring structured frameworks to make machine reasoning more transparent and logically grounded.

-In parallel, I work with Dr. Theodora Chaspari on bias detection and fairness evaluation in LLMs, particularly within the mental health domain—work that reflects my broader commitment to building AI systems that remain trustworthy and equitable across diverse populations.
+In parallel, I collaborate with Dr. Theodora Chaspari on bias detection and fairness evaluation in LLMs within the mental health domain—work that reflects my broader commitment to building AI systems that remain trustworthy and equitable across diverse populations.

-Looking ahead, my overarching vision is to advance the frontiers of interpretable reasoning and LLM safety.
-I strive to develop methodologies that ensure AI systems are not only highly capable, but remain transparent, logically grounded, and deeply aligned with positive human outcomes.
+My broader objective is to advance interpretable reasoning and LLM safety, developing methodologies to ensure AI systems are highly capable, transparent, logically grounded, and aligned with positive human outcomes.

 research interests